othyn/bitbucket-folder-icon-macOS/README.md

-# BitBucket Folder Icon for OS X Yosemite
+# BitBucket Folder Icon for OS X Yosemite / El Capitan

 Made so that it fits nicely alongside all the others inside your home directory ... or wherever.